adithyakrishnapn/futurewell/README.md

 # 🌐 Internet Addiction Assessment Tool

+## 📝 Problem Statement
+Excessive internet use in children can negatively impact their well-being, making early detection crucial.

+## 🎯 Project Description
+With the growing use of digital devices, some children develop unhealthy internet habits.
+This project aims to identify early signs of problematic internet use in children by analyzing their behavior and activity data.
+By detecting risks early, parents and experts can provide timely support and promote healthier digital habits.

+---

+## 📌 About the Project
 This project is a web-based application that helps users assess their **internet addiction levels** using a **machine learning model**.
 It provides **personalized suggestions** based on user responses using **Gemini 2.0 Flash**.

 ## 🚀 Features